The name may change, but it's the history and atmosphere that always makes the Citrus Bowl a top destination

 Location: Chase Field – Phoenix

 Played in Arizona since its inception, this game has had three times as many names (nine) as locations (three).
 Originally the Copper Bowl, it also has been known as the Insight.com Bowl, Buffalo Wild Wings Bowl, and for the past four years, some iteration of the Cactus Bowl.
 Its original home was Tucson, but it moved to the Phoenix Metropolitan area from 2000-05 before relocating to Tempe in '06.
-The game returned to Chase Field in December 2016 while Sun Devil Stadium underwent renovations.
-Its 2019 home has not been determined but the Cheez-It name should stick around, for at least a few years.
+The game returned to Chase Field in December 2016 while Sun Devil Stadium underwent renovations and is still there.

 9. AutoZone Liberty Bowl